The Lady from Shanghai

-The Lady from Shanghai is a 1947 American film noir directed by Orson Welles (uncredited) and starring Welles, his estranged wife Rita Hayworth, and Everett Sloane.
-It is based on the novel If I Die Before I Wake by Sherwood King.
+The Lady from Shanghai is a 1947 American film noir produced and directed by Orson Welles and starring Rita Hayworth, Welles, Everett Sloane, and Glenn Anders.
+Welles's screenplay is based on the novel If I Die Before I Wake by Sherwood King.

-Although it initially received mixed reviews, it has grown in stature over the years, and many critics have praised its set designs and camerawork.
+Although the Columbia Pictures film initially received mixed reviews, it has grown in stature over the years.
 In 2018, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant."

 Plot

-Irish sailor Michael O'Hara meets the beautiful blonde Elsa as she rides a horse-drawn coach in Central Park.
-Three hooligans waylay the coach.
-Michael rescues Elsa and escorts her home.
+Irish sailor Michael O'Hara meets a woman named Elsa as she rides a horse-drawn coach (a hansom cab) in Central Park.
+When three hooligans waylay the coach, Michael rescues Elsa and escorts her to her car.
 Michael reveals he is a seaman and learns Elsa and her husband, disabled criminal defense attorney Arthur Bannister, are newly arrived in New York City from Shanghai.
 They are on their way to San Francisco via the Panama Canal.
 Michael, attracted to Elsa despite misgivings, agrees to sign on as an able seaman aboard Bannister's yacht.

 They are joined on the boat by Bannister's partner, George Grisby, who proposes that Michael "murder" him in a plot to fake his own death.
-He promises Michael $5,000 and explains that since he would not really be dead and since there would be no corpse, Michael could not be convicted of murder (reflecting corpus delicti laws at the time).
+He promises Michael $5,000 and explains that since he would not be actually dead and since there would be no corpse, Michael could not be convicted of murder (reflecting corpus delicti laws at the time).
 Michael agrees, intending to use the money to run away with Elsa.
 Grisby has Michael sign a confession.

 On the night of the crime, Sydney Broome, a private investigator who has been following Elsa on her husband's orders, confronts Grisby.
 Broome has learned of Grisby's plan to murder Bannister, frame Michael, and escape by pretending to have also been murdered.
 Grisby shoots Broome and leaves him for dead.
 Unaware of what has happened, Michael proceeds with the night's arrangement and sees Grisby off on a motorboat before shooting a gun into the ground to draw attention to himself.
 Meanwhile, Broome, mortally wounded but still alive, asks Elsa for help.
 He warns her that Grisby intends to kill her husband.